 The SBA may not acquire directly held securities of companies on the Scrutinized Companies that Boycott Israel list.
 Indirect holdings are exempt from the prohibition (such as commingled accounts, index funds and mutual funds).
 The SBA will submit letters to the managers of such investment funds which hold companies from the Scrutinized Companies list requesting that they consider removing the companies from the fund or creating a similar fund devoid of such holdings.
-SBA shall replace applicable investments in the similar fund devoid of such holdings.
-SBA shall replace applicable investments in the similar fund devoid of such holdings are also exempted from the prohibition and divestment requirements, without the requirement to contact the fund management.
+SBA shall replace applicable investments in the similar fund devoid of such holdings in an expedited timeframe subject to prudent investing standards if the manager complies with such a request.
+Exchange-traded funds are also exempted from the prohibition and divestment requirements, without the requirement to contact the fund management.
 A cessation of the investment prohibition and divestment is allowed if the fund has evidence that the assets under management become equal or less than 99.5% of the hypothetical fund value assuming no investment prohibition had occurred.
 This must be reported to the parties listed in "Publish and reporting" and updated semi-annually for the cessation to be authorized.